buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 _“No, it’s the face of a tiger.”
 I added._

 # Dear reader, welcome
 Hello!
-Those dialogue between me and my friend talk about how different our perspective when we were looking the same cloud during our trip.
+Those dialogue between me and my friend talked about how different our perspective when we were looking the same cloud during our trip.
 To be frank, it has nothing to do with this post.

 In this post, I want to talk about the core reasons on why I put this blog together.